-- Evening prelims have been scheduled for MATH 1105, 1106, 1110, 1120, 1340, 1710, 1910, 1920, 2130, 2210, 2220, 2930, 2940, 3360, 4130, and 4310 on Tuesday and Thursday evenings at 7:30 p.m.
-Dates for these exams were negotiated in advance with other departments holding evening prelims. - The department's exam conflict and extended time service provides make-up proctors on 4 or 5 nights per term when our large courses have prelims scheduled. - Courses with no scheduled evening prelims are encouraged to consider in-class or take-home prelims to avoid taking away from students' free time.
+- Evening prelims are scheduled for MATH 1105, 1106, 1110, 1120, 1910, 1920, 2210, 2220, 2930, 2940, 3110, and 3320 (fall only), on Tuesday and Thursday evenings at 7:30 p.m.
+Dates for these exams are negotiated in advance with other departments holding evening prelims. - The department's exam conflict and extended time service provides make-up proctors on dates when our large courses have prelims scheduled.
+(See Links below.) - Courses with no scheduled evening prelims are encouraged to consider in-class or take-home prelims to avoid taking away from students' free time.
 Take-home prelims are common in many upper-level courses; however, if you feel an evening exam is absolutely necessary, contact Mikki.